Schrodinger equation | π nosplit | β parent "Non-relativistic quantum mechanics" | 153, 35, 2k

 - Energy operator

-- Important partial differential equations
+- Important partial differential equation

 - Klein-Gordon equation